santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

 - Don’t transfer your cases back to queue when you take leave, ask your team (in the same region) internally to back up you for hot cases, and set correct OOF auto-reply.
 - Don’t transfer the case back to queue, if the solution has been delivered or the issue was resolved, and just pending customer’s confirmation for case closure
-- Don’t be an IcM engineer, try to do some research and investigation before you create the ICM

 - Don’t reject case assignment without your TA or manager’s approval
-- Don’t leave the IR case in the queue until last minute, send the IR as early as possible

 - Don’t suggest customer to raise the case severity only for quick resource allocation purpose
-- Don’t use long backlog as an excuse to make your case idle for long time, you should reach your TA/Manager for backup or escalation

 </td>
 </tr>